gikeymarcia/mydot/README.md

-# mydot -- A Python Module for managing dotfiles
+# mydot -- A Python module for managing dotfiles

 Super-charged version of the [Atlassian][atlassian] approach to managing dotfiles using a bare git repo + [`fzf`][fzf] magic!
 Quickly edit files, add